-Faculty.
-Any time that a faculty member must miss a class, the students are entitled to advance notice or, if the absence is due to a last minute emergency, to notification at the time they report to class.
-Absence by a faculty member must have the prior approval of the Department Head or the Dean of the College, as appropriate.
+- Faculty.
+Any time that a faculty member must miss a class, the students are entitled to advance notice or, if the absence is due to a last-minute emergency, to notification at the time they report to class.
+Absence by a faculty member must have the prior approval of the Vice Chancellor of Academic Affairs. - Students.

-Students.
 The policy of the University in regard to class absences may be stated as the considered belief that regular class attendance is essential to the maximum growth and development of the student, and that students, in their own interest, are therefore responsible for attending all classes for which they are enrolled.
-For electronically delivered classes, where physical attendance is not a reasonable requirement, equivalent on-line interaction must be documented in lieu of attendance.
+For electronically delivered classes, where physical attendance is not a reasonable requirement, equivalent online interaction must be documented in lieu of attendance.
 Absence/participation policies and procedures are applicable both to the regular terms and to the summer sessions.